artant16/odin-links-and-images/README.md

 # odin-links-and-images
-Files used for the The Odin Project Links and Images lesson
+Files used for the The Odin Project Links and Images lesson.